vlmaier/vlmaier.github.io/cv.md

 ### Profile

-More than five years of experience in backend development with a focus on cloud computing and IT security.
+More than five years of experience in the backend development with a focus on cloud computing and IT security.
 Writing clean code is very important to me and I work by the boy-scout rule:

 > Always leave the code better than you found it.